dhsu/dhsu.github.io/_posts/2020-05-02-automotive-mazda3-drive-belts.md

   - Serpentine belt: [Continental 4060514](https://www.autozone.com/cooling-heating-and-climate-control/belt/continental-serpentine-belt-4060514/940191_0_8238)
   - Tensioner pulley: [Duralast Idler Pulley 231015](https://www.autozone.com/external-engine/idler-pulley/duralast-idler-pulley-231015/634079_682371_0)

-> My Mazda had over 100k miles under its belts.
+> My Mazda had over 100k miles under its belt.
 Ba-dum, chshhsh.
-Despite a crack-free belt inspection, I decided to do a little preventative maintenance and replace both the serpentine and a/c drive belts.
-And since the tensioner pulley had a few millimeters of play, it was getting replaced as well.
+Despite a crack-free belt inspection, I decided to do a little preventative maintenance and replace the serpentine and a/c drive belts.
+And since the tensioner pulley had a few millimeters of play, it had to go too.

 ## Layman's Intro to Drive Belts